itscontained/secret-manager/README.md

           name: vault-secret
 ```

-The SecretStore defines how ExternalSecrets for the Store should interact with the backend and the permission boundry the ExternalSecrets have within the namespace or cluster.
+The SecretStore defines how ExternalSecrets for the Store should interact with the backend, and the permission boundary,
+that the ExternalSecrets have within the namespace or cluster.

 Once a SecretStore is defined an ExternalSecret can be created which references the Store.

 In this example, the Vault KV Secrets Engine has a secret at `teamA/hello-service`
 ```json
 {
   "data": {